StevenLimCA/ezShareDownloader/README.md

 The script will run automatically based on the cron schedule, downloading the files from the ezShare card and storing them in the designated output directory.
 You can check the log file for any output or error messages generated during the execution of the script.

 Please note that you may need to adjust the code and cron schedule to fit your specific requirements.

+# Acknowledgements

+Special thanks go to Steven Chui for his valuable contributions to the code and project.
+Steven Chui's expertise and dedication significantly enhanced the functionality and efficiency of the solution.
+His insights and efforts were instrumental in overcoming challenges and improving the overall performance of the project.

+We extend our sincere gratitude to Steven Chui for his commitment, collaboration, and invaluable contributions.
+His dedication and expertise have been instrumental in making this project a success.